sfbennett/album-api/README.md

 - Add an album
 - Delete an album

-This project was a way for me to implement the technical knowledge I've acquired with Express.js and API creation.
+This project was a way for me to implement the technical knowledge I've acquired with Express.js, API creation, and testing.

 Check out my API deployed on Render [here](https://sbennett-album-api.onrender.com).